oizik/vscode-mongodb-playgrounds-prettier-eslint/README.md

 Pretty convenient when I can quickly build out and test Atlas Functions locally in playgrounds and then deploy them to Atlas.

-Screencast of the result below:
+Scree cast of the result below:

 ![Image](screen-recording.gif)